Grandad Hemmingsen’s Maiden Aunts and The Skovdrivers of Hattfjelldal Parish.

 Already 25 and single in 1900, Torvald (he dropped Ole) was marked absent from his mother’s household, with an assumed address in Sweden.

-He married Emma Kristina Jonsdatter there, in Tarna, Vasterbotten, on 10 Apr 1911.
+He married Emma Kristina Jonsdatter in Tarna, Vasterbotten, on 10 Apr 1911.
 The couple then travelled to Hattfjelldal within the week.
-They were childless in Nore, Buskerud at Census 1920 where he was involved in construction work.
+They appeared childless in Nore, Buskerud at Census 1920 where he was involved in construction work.
 Torvald incorrectly stated to that census that he was born at Mo i Rana.
-This slip may indicate ongoing contact with his biological father, who resided at Mo i Rana at the time.
+This slip may indicate he had ongoing contact with his biological father, who actually resided at Mo i Rana at the time.

 Her partner, Ole Halvorsen, left Hattfjelldal after Anne Marie’s birth, telling only that he was born in Stjordal, between 1855 and 1860.
-Peder and Sivert Halvorsen – skovdrivers – remained in town and had lots to add: Ole was born in Hegra, 1857-07-03, the local parish of our ancestors, to Halvor Nilsen and Sigrid Sivertsdatter.
-Of note, he had spent 1875 on a farm situated between his parents and one Mette Berntine Olausdatter – and wed her in 1883!
+Peder and Sivert Halvorsen – skovdrivers of good repute – remained in town with lots to add: Ole was born in Hegra, 1857-07-03, the local parish of our ancestors, to Halvor Nilsen and Sigrid Sivertsdatter.
+Of note, he had spent 1875 on a farm situated between his parents and one Mette Berntine Olausdatter – he wed her in 1883!
 Still, other aspects of the story are not known.
-The couple then disappeared from ledgers.
-Ole and Mette possibly tracked Sivert to Sweden, or emigrated to Minnesota, along with a number of their family members in Stjordal, but unlikely remained in Norway.
+That couple then disappeared from ledgers.
+Ole and Mette possibly tracked Sivert to Sweden, or emigrated to Minnesota, but it is unlikely that they remained in Norway.

 Their daughter, Anne Marie Olsdatter b.
 26 Apr 1878 was placed in foster care, certainly by 13 and minimally through 15.
 Why is not known.
 Generations crowded homes then, with no external resources for acutely ill, infirm or aged.
-Households that increased by remarriage found best-fit foster situations for some children.
-Maybe her skills were actually needed at Varntresk Farm.
+Households that increased by remarriage had to find best-fit foster situations for some children.
+Maybe her skills were actually needed at her Varntresk home.
 It is not known how her wee self felt about mother keeping Ole Torvald home, or if she pined to help her with little half-siblings.
 Nor that her father had abandoned her, even as Uncle Sivert provided comfort from her Halvorsen side.
 But Sivert would be off to Sweden as she matured.
-Mother too, would be elsewhere by the time she would marry.
+Her mother too, would be elsewhere by the time she would marry.

 Ann Marie was at Ruderaasen in 1900, home of Johan Petter Kastberg Eriksen.
 They married in 1903 and took Ruderas as surname.
 Their family was there in 1920.

 Peder Halvorsen (1818-1898) seemed responsible for Sivert Halvorsen (1847-1925) being in Hattfjelldal.8,9 Peder was a generation ahead, but unrelated.
 Still, he became a principal at Sivert’s wedding.
-Earlier, the men from different origins, became neighbors on Saxen Farm in Fosnes Parish of Nord-Trondlag.
+Earlier, the men from different origins, had become neighbors on Saxen Farm in Fosnes Parish of Nord-Trondlag.
 That was 1865, coincident with the first searchable use of the term “skovdriver”.
-Peder was one, with Fosnes an early skovdriver center.
+Peder was already one, with Fosnes an early skovdriver center.

 Peder and wife arrived in Hattfjelldal from Fosnes, in 1869.
-They settled at Vefsnemo Farm with a number of children, right next to Nerli and Branna.
-They added Albertine Josephine in 1870, who would show the Halvorsen name was not trashed.
-After all, when Peder died in 1898, Albertine and mother took up residence in Aasen.
-That was home to Anne Marie Hemmingsdatter.
+They settled at Vefsnemo Farm right next to Nerli and Branne.
+They added Albertine Josephine to their several children in 1870.
+She showed the Halvorsen name was not trashed.
+In fact, when Peder died in 1898, Albertine and her mother took up residence in Aasen, the home of Anne Marie Hemmingsdatter.
+Anne Marie must have been a beautiful soul.

-Sivert followed Peder to Hattfjelldal, married there in 1874, then became a skovdriver.
-Ole apparently followed Sivert after 1875.
-Sivert sponsored Anne Marie Olsdatter at home baptism, hinting the two were brothers.
-He and Ingaborg Mikkelsdatter provided the child with age-peer cousins from her Halvorsen side.
-Sivert, as widower, emigrated to Frostviken Sweden in 1897.
-He married Maria Larsdotter there, that year.
-Those records show him born 1847-04-18, proving that he was Ole’s brother.
+Sivert followed Peder to Hattfjelldal, wed there in 1874, then became a skovdriver.
+Ole followed Sivert after 1875.
+Sivert and wife, Ingeborg Mikkelsdatter, sponsored Anne Marie at home baptism, and provided the child with age-peer Halvorsen cousins.
+Widower Sivert emigrated to Frostviken Sweden in 1897, to marry Maria Larsdotter, that year.
+Those records proved he was Ole’s brother.
+These Halvorsens added much to Hattfjelldal.

-Not a skovdriver, only caught by echo, his actions made for an irrepressible eye-roll and fitting end to this post.
-Adolf Teodor, born 1882 at Gronli, was first son to Ivar Thomassen, the fleetingly professed skovdriver, and third son to skovdriver-fatigued Inger Oline Olsdatter.
+Adolf Teodor was born in 1882 at Gronli.
+He was first son to Ivar Thomassen, the fleetingly professed skovdriver and third son to our skovdriver-fatigued Inger Oline Olsdatter.

-Hattfjelldal holds Adolf’s attestation of 2 Feb 1912, that he originally emigrated to America in 1903 and had temporarily returned to Norway, to marry.
+He attested in Hattfjelldal, on 2 Feb 1912, that he had originally emigrated to America in 1903 and was temporarily back in Norway, to marry.
 His intended bride was not named.
 That set off a search!

-– Adolf Teodor Ivarsen, born 1882 at Gronli in Hattfjelldal, resident of America, fathered a child in Mo i Rana with Sofie Marie Mikalsdatter on 11 Nov 1912.
+The first result: Adolf Teodor Ivarsen, born 1882 at Gronli i Hattfjelldal, a resident of America, fathered a child in Mo i Rana with Sofie Marie Mikalsdatter on 11 Nov 1912.
 No marriage record was found; their Ragna Elida was marked uegte.
-Sofie later married another.
+Sofie Marie later married another.
 The child was with that couple in 1920, as Ragna Hansen Fiskkjønmo.
-Had Adolf Teodor mislead authorities?
-Follow up was needed.
+Another search was needed to determine if Adolf Teodor had mislead authorities.

-– Adolf Teodor Ivarsen, born 1882 Hattfjelldal, resident of British Columbia, wed Aagot Lovseth, in Gjerpen, Telemark County on 4 Apr 1912.
-His ship left Oslo on 17 Apr 1912 with Aagot Ivarsen aboard, destined for Canada.
+The second result: Adolf Teodor Ivarsen, born 1882 Hattfjelldal, resident of British Columbia, wed Aagot Lovseth, in Gjerpen, Telemark County on 4 Apr 1912.
+His ship then left Oslo on 17 Apr 1912 with Aagot Ivarsen aboard, destined for Canada.
+Ragna Elida’s birth was still months away; did he know?

-Please leave comments and corrections below, in the Reply Box, after Notes and Sources.
+Please leave comments and corrections in the Reply Box below notes and sources.

 Note A; Background for this genealogy comes from the Memoirs of Matt Hemmingsen written in 1954, output of audio of Gina Dahlby Plocker (born Rued), of 1959 and The Family History of John O Hemmingsen, written in 1999, all unpublished, and protected here.
 Also see Source 1 below and previously published posts on this blog.